 Do dental implants prevent this atrophy from happening?

 Well you see, what many people don’t know is that the roots of the teeth are essential for channeling the eating forces into the supporting bone tissue.
 This keeps it stimulated and healthy, much like muscles are kept bulky and healthy through regular exercise.
 When the roots of the teeth are lost and not replaced, the underlying bone atrophies and wastes away over time, which is why people without teeth have such small, fragile lower jaws.
 Dental implants replace the roots of the teeth and this helps to maintain jawbone health and bulk.
 This is one of the most important reasons dental healthcare professionals prefer dental implants to any other teeth replacement solution.

 Stay Tuned for Part 3

-Stay tuned for the third installment of this four-part article series to find out more about dental implants and what patients can expect from getting missing and/or irreparably damaged teeth replaced.
+Stay tuned for part-3 of this four-part article series to find out more about dental implants and what patients can expect from getting missing and/or irreparably damaged teeth replaced.